oppsig/dotfiles/README.md

 ```
 Then install oh-my-zsh as you would normally. (https://github.com/robbyrussell/oh-my-zsh)

+# Local differences from repository
+Stash local environment variables or aliases in ~/.localrc
+Stash local neovim additions in ~/.localvim

 # holman does dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.